rajeshvkothari/oom/Internal/NEW_GIN_README.md

 	  	```sh
 	 	Virtual Licence Model creation
 		Open the SDC application, click on the 'ONBOARD' tab.
-		Click 'CREATE NEW VLM' (Licence Model)
+		Click on 'CREATE NEW VLM' (Licence Model)
 		Use 'cci' as Vendor Name, and enter a description
-		Click 'CREATE'
+		Click on 'CREATE'
-		Click 'Licence Key Groups' and 'ADD LICENCE KEY GROUP', then fill in the required fields.
+		Click on 'Licence Key Groups' and 'ADD LICENCE KEY GROUP', then fill in the required fields such as Name='cci', Type='Universal', Manufacturer Reference Number='1000'.
-		Click 'Entitlements Pools' and 'ADD ENTITLEMENTS POOL', then fill in the required fields.
+		Click on 'Entitlements Pools' and 'ADD ENTITLEMENTS POOL', then fill in the required fields such as Name='cci', Type='Universal', Manufacturer Reference Number='1000'.
-		Click 'Feature Groups' and 'ADD FEATURE GROUP', then fill in the required fields.
-Also, under the Entitlement
-		Pools tab,  drag the created entitlement pool to the left.
+		Click on 'Feature Groups' and 'ADD FEATURE GROUP', then fill in the required fields such as Name='cci', Part Number='1000'.
+Also, under the Entitlement Pools tab,  drag the created entitlement pool to the left.
 Same for the License Key Groups.
-		Click Licence Agreements and 'ADD LICENCE AGREEMENT', then fill in the required fields.
-Under the tab
-		Features Groups, drag the feature group created previously.
+		Click on 'Licence Agreements' and 'ADD LICENCE AGREEMENT', then fill in the required fields such as Name='cci', License Term='Unlimited'.
+Under the tab Features Groups, drag the feature group created previously.
 		Click on 'SUBMIT' and add comment then click on 'COMMIT & SUBMIT'.
 	 	```